dcalab/p4-mapreduce-w17-public/spec/Spec.md

 work it was responsible for to another worker machine.

 Each worker will have a heartbeat thread to send updates to Master via UDP.
-The messages should like this, and should be sent every 2 seconds:
+The messages should look like this, and should be sent every 2
+seconds:

 ``` {.sourceCode .python3}
 {